 OVERVIEW: The San Angelo Health Foundation awards grants for health, education, research, arts, social services, and the environment in San Angelo, Texas and the Concho Valley.

-FUNDING AREAS: Community health, education, public health, scientific research, the arts, social services, and the environment
+FUNDING AREAS: Community health, education, public health, scientific research, the arts, social services, the environment

-IP TAKE: Pitch a proposal for medical equipment, facility repairs, or vehicular assistance, because quite a few grants have been awarded for these purposes in the Concho Valley lately.
+IP TAKE: Pitch a proposal for medical equipment, facility repairs, or vehicular assistance, because the foundation regularly awards grants for these purposes in the Concho Valley lately.

-PROFILE: The San Angelo Health Foundation is focused on community health in San Angelo and the Concho Valley.
-However, this funder regularly supports a variety of causes, including education, public health, scientific research, the arts, social services, and the environment.
+PROFILE: Established in 1995, the San Angelo Health Foundation is focused on community health in San Angelo and the Concho Valley.
+It is a health conversion foundation that provides a wide range of local grants.
+This funder aims to “enhance the quality of life for the people of the San Angelo area.”
+Grantmaking areas of interest are community health, education, public health, scientific research, the arts, social services, and the environment.